 - With permission, talk to your loved one’s health care provider(s) about what you can do to help.

 - Encourage or help your loved one to get a second opinion from another health care provider if needed.

-- Help them keep records of symptoms, treatment, progress, and setbacks—in a journal, in a printed DBSA Personal Calendar, or on the DBSA Wellness Tracker online or phone app.
+- Help them keep records of symptoms, treatment, progress, and setbacks—in a journal, in a printed DBSA Wellness Tracker.

 - Help them stick with the prescribed treatment plan.
 Ask if you can help by giving medication, therapy, or self-care reminders.
 Be willing to step back if they want to follow their treatment plan on their own.